 The journey to financial independence is so much easier when you have the right tools.
 Below is a list of products and services I personally use to help reduce expenses, track my finances, and make my life better in general.

-Some of the links are affiliate links, meaning I receive a small commission if you click through to these sites and sign up for these products and services, but I wouldn’t be recommending any of these tools if I didn’t personally use them.
+Some of the links are affiliate links, meaning I receive a small commission if you click through to these sites and sign up for these products and services.

 Personal Capital is a financial tracking tool I have been using since 2015.
 It lets you see all your investments, income, and expenses all in one place online.
 It even offers investment advice and recommendations.
 It’s easy to set up, easy to use, and best of all it’s free.